apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 **RCV** is the top level of ClinVar data organisation.
 It is a record which associates one or more traits (usually diseases) with exactly one _VCV record,_ which can be one of two types:
 * **MeasureSet** contains one or more _Measures._ (Each Measure is essentially an individual, isolated variant.)
 The MeasureSet can be one of four types:
   - **Variant.** This means that the measure “set” has the size of 1 and contains just a single isolated variant.
-This variant can be one of the following subtypes, listed in the decreasing order of occurrence:
+This variant can be one of the subtypes illustrated on the diagram.
-    + single nucleotide variant
-    + Deletion
-    + copy number loss
-    + copy number gain
-    + Duplication
-    + Microsatellite
-    + Indel
-    + Insertion
-    + Variation
-    + Inversion
-    + Translocation
-    + protein only
-    + Complex
-    + fusion
-    + Tandem duplication
   - Three other complex types, which were not investigated further in this analysis.
 They may contain multiple Measures (variants), which must all be interpreted together:
     + **Haplotype.** A collection of variants phased on the same chromosome copy and usually inherited together.
     + **Phase unknown**